 As an over the counter product, K-Y Duration isn’t required to undergo safety tests.
 However, the company states that they use ingredients passed as safe by the FDA for use during sex.
 That’s the same situation as other brands like Promescent, Stud 100 and Dynamo.

 There are also some useful safety instructions:

-- Don’t use if allergic to the ingredients
+- Don’t use it if you’re allergic to the ingredients.

 Both bottles also have a child safety lock to prevent any accidents.